This article was updated on March 24, 2021, in light of the American Rescue Plan Act of 2021.

-A10.
 Under the FFCRA, Congress specifically stated that an employer “may elect to exclude” health care providers and emergency responders from the application of the EFMLEA and the EPSL.
 It is important to note that the “health care provider” or “emergency responder” is the employee, not the employer.
-Therefore, under current regulations, employers have the option of giving EFMLEA or EPSL to healthcare providers and emergency responders.
+Therefore, under current regulations, employers have the option of giving leave under the EFMLEA or EPSLA to health care providers and emergency responders.
 Moreover, the language of the FFCRA appears to permit employers to make case-by-case determinations.
 The DOL has confirmed in its updated Q&As that, “[f]or example, an employer may decide to exempt these employees from leave for caring for a family member, but choose to provide them paid sick leave in the case of their own COVID-19 illness.”

 Note, the FFCRA also gives the DOL the right to issue regulations deeming “health care providers” and “emergency responders” ineligible to take the leave, which would mean these employees may not get the leave at all.
 The DOL did not do that.
 Instead, the DOL defined the relevant terms.

 Under the EPSLA, Congress also gave the DOL the right “to exclude certain healthcare providers and emergency responders from the definition of employee under [the EPSLA] including by allowing the employer of such healthcare providers and emergency responders to opt out.”
 (Emphasis added.)
 The DOL appears to have done neither.
 It defined the terms and left the decision to exclude health care providers and emergency responders up to employers.